Do You Need an LLC for an Online Business? (Complete Guide)

 2. How Much Does it Really Cost to Maintain an LLC Annually?

-Costs to maintain an LLC annually vary widely by state.
-Some states charge as little as \$10-50 annually, while others like California charge \$800+ in franchise taxes.
+Annual costs vary widely by state.
+Some states charge as little as $10-50 annually.
+Others like California charge $800+ in franchise taxes.
 Factor in registered agent fees and any professional services you use.

 3. Can I Run Multiple Online Businesses Under One LLC?